Neck Lifts in Houston at Livingston Plastic Surgery

 Patients are able to return to work within one week but full unrestricted physical activity is typically not reinstated until six weeks following surgery to allow proper time for the incisions to heal.
 After the swelling and bruising resolve, the patient will be left with a more youthful looking neck.
 With results from the procedure being long-lasting, patients can look forward to a renewed appearance.
-Although neck lift surgery cannot stop the effects of aging, it may turn back the clock and help patients experience an improved appearance.
+Although neck lift surgery cannot stop the effects of aging, it can turn back the clock and help patients achieve an improved appearance.

 Dr. Livingston and our team of neck lift surgery experts share answers to some of the questions you might have if you’re thinking about a neck lift in Houston.

 How long do neck lift surgery results last?

 In general, most of our neck lift patients enjoy a renewed appearance for about 10 to 15 years.
 You can increase your results’ longevity by taking good care of your skin, wearing sunscreen daily, and avoiding unnecessary environmental damage like sitting out in direct sunlight for too long.